I don’t particularly like the “quick-fix” formula some pundits offer to leaders of churches that are plateaued or experiencing a church decline.

 In some churches, the number of members who participate is relatively small compared to the whole membership.
 In other situations, a large number may participate.
 In each case, those who do pray and fast understand only God can ultimately give the increase to a congregation.

-2. They start new groups.
+2. To reverse a church decline, churches start new groups.

 Churches that start new small groups, new Sunday school classes, new home groups, new discipleship groups and a plethora of other possible groups, often experience turnaround growth.
 More often than not, the approach to starting these groups is more strategic than haphazard, and more intentional than incidental.